 Einstein’s greatest discovery wasn’t E=MC²

-I always love to make a Matrix movie analogy, so here’s another one.
+In case you missed my earlier articles, I love to make an analogy with the movie The Matrix, so here’s another one.
 You know that scene at the end of the movie (The Matrix) when Neo dies, and then Trinity does this monologue where she explains how the Oracle told her she would fall in love with the dead man, and that the dead man would be the one?
 Further explaining how Neo can’t really be dead because he is the one.

 Why are questions important if I want to just get rich online?

 The questions we constantly ask ourselves is how we evaluate current situations.
 Sometimes, we are not even aware of the questions we are asking ourselves!
 You probably heard it a million times.
 “Some men see things as they are and say, why; I dream things that never were and say, why not.“.
 Why not?
 That is a great question to ask yourself when you are in a tough situation.

 Here’s an example of one such question.
 Ben Horowitz in his book Hard Thing About the Hard Things told a story where he found himself asking a different question, which ultimately leads him down a very different road.

 First, he asked a disempowering question, the one we all asked at least a hundred times in our lives.
 “What is the worst thing that could happen?”.
 Since our brain is like a missile seeking mechanism, it will be able to cook up such horrible situations that the movie Halloween will feel like a comedy.
 The worst thing that could happen, at least he thought so, was to go bankrupt.

 But then he got smart and asked a different question.
 If we go bankrupt what would I do then?
 He then had an idea about a software company.
 This leads him to another great question.
 How can we do that, without going bankrupt?

 List of other great books that can change your life.